kepetousakis/EITN_2023_NEURON_Project/README.txt

-> By default, the simulation will output results (simulation time + somatic voltage at the midpoint) in the "results" folder, with a file name determined by the simulation parameters (neuron ID, simulation ID, stimulus orientation, and whether attentional inputs are toggled on or not - but you don't have to worry about those, if you don't want to "play around" with them).
+> By default, the simulation will output results (simulation time + somatic voltage at the midpoint) in the "results" folder, with a file name determined by the simulation parameters (neuron ID, simulation ID, stimulus orientation, and whether attentional inputs are toggled on or not - but you don't have to worry about attentional inputs, if you don't want to "play around" with them).

 > The simulation also outputs most printed output in a log file, found in the "logs" folder.